C2DH/journal-of-digital-history-jupyter-stack/README.md

 - Start a personal Jupyter Notebook server in a local Docker container
 - Connect your zotero library to cite2c in order to integrate your references
-- Test your localnotebook via the [viewer](https://journalofdigitalhistory.org/en/notebook-viewer-form) of the Journal of Digital History
+- Test your local notebook via the [viewer](https://journalofdigitalhistory.org/en/notebook-viewer-form) of the Journal of Digital History

 ## Quick Start